alexellis/eyes-in-the-sky/README.md

     ```

 This will ensure that when your piaware container is restarted that it is seen as the same feeder in flightaware.

+## Setting your feeder key -- FlightRadar24.com (optional)

+Before you can feed FlightRadar24.com you need to create an account on their website.
+Then you need to run the flightaware container with a signup command to register and generate your key.

+If you dont want to feed FlightRadar24.com comment out the flightradar service in the docker-compose.yml

+    ```
+    $ docker run -it loungefly/raspbian-flightradar24 /usr/bin/fr24feed --signup
+    ```

+Step 1.1 Enter your accounts email address
+Step 1.2 Leave blank
+Step 1.3 yes
+Step 3.A Enter your latitude
+Step 3.B Enter your longitude
+Step 3.C Enter your altitude in feet
+Enter 'yes' to confirm

+You should be given a key that you can copy and enter into the docker-compose.yml file in the FR24_KEY environment variable.

 ## Troubleshooting